Skills

 pay skills search "data" --category data

-pay skills endpoints google/bigquery jobs
+pay skills show google/bigquery jobs